 AlphaFold 2 (AF2) 3D structure models of two hypothetical proteins, as well as five proteins containing DUFs present in the ccyA genomic neighborhood were analyzed (Figure 5) and compared with experimental 3D structures using Foldseek, in order to highlight possible structural and functional relationships. (i) Analysis of the DUF454 family protein (WP_036399769.1; position -3 relatively to ccyA) indicates that its C-terminal end matches the C-terminal end of the DUF454 IPR profile (inner membrane protein YbaN,from E.coli).
-Meanwhile, its N-terminal part matches the Pfam HMA_2 profile (PF19991), corresponding to a CoBaHMA domain (Gaschignard et al., 2024).
+Meanwhile, its N-terminal part matches the Pfam HMA_2 profile (PF19991), corresponding to a CoBaHMA domain.
+CoBaHMA (after Conserved Basic residues HMA) is the name of a recently identified family of domains belonging to the HMA superfamily (Gaschignard et al., 2024).
+Within this superfamily, the CoBaHMA domain family shows distinct features such as the presence of an additional strand β0 at the N-terminus of the domain and the presence of a charged patch on one side of the β-sheet.
 The AF2 3D structure model also consistently highlights this two-domain architecture, with the C-terminal, DUF454-like domain folding as a helical hairpin, while the CoBaHMA domain possesses the basic conserved amino acids characteristic of this family (Figure 5-A). (ii) The DUF5132-containing protein (WP_002741624.1; position -1 relatively to ccyA) is covered by the DUF5132 profile (aa 48-89) over a little less than half of its length and contains a predicted transmembrane segment in its N-terminal part (aa 12-32).
 The AF2 3D structure model, characterized overall by good pLDDT values, indicates a putative assembly, in a hairpin-like conformation, of the helical transmembrane segment and another alpha-helix preceding a long, soluble helix matching the DUF5132 profile (Figure 5-B). (iii) A second member of this family, with similar structural features is also present in the ccyA neighborhood (WP_002753396.1; position -4 relatively to ccyA).
 No significant relationship with any known 3D structures could be detected by FoldSeek. (iv) A hypothetical protein (WP_228036328.1; position -2 relatively to ccyA) corresponds to a truncated part of a hypothetical protein referenced under RefSeq WP_271988195.1, which is also composed of a CoBaHMA domain sharing the basic signature of this family (Figure 5-C). (v) Another hypothetical protein (WP_084990076.1; position +5 relatively to ccyA) is predicted as a long coiled-coil (data not shown). (vi) and (vii) Finally, two DUF1269-containing proteins (WP_002731545.1 and WP_084990077.1; genes at +7 and +8 relatively to ccyA), corresponding to two isoforms differing by their C-terminal end, match the DUF1269 IPR profile over their whole lengths and include a long glycine-zipper motif embedded in a soluble domain, which based on Foldseek searches, corresponds to a ferredoxin fold, as found for instance in the copper tolerance CutA1 protein (pdb 1V6H, Bagautdinov, 2014) and in the nickel-responsive transcription factor NikR (pdb 2BJ3, Chivers and Tahirov 2003) (Figure 5-D).
 This glycine-zipper motif is similar, albeit more hydrophobic, to the GlyZip motif in the C-ter domain of calcyanins, composed of two parts separated by a proline preceded by a small amino acid (here a serine, while it is a glycine in calcyanins) (Figure 5-D).
 Overall, this analysis highlighted some features in the neighborhood of the ccya gene, which were not captured by automatic annotations, including motifs that are found in calcyanins of all cyanobacteria (gly-zip and hairpin-like helices) as well as calcyanins of some species (CoBaHMA domains).